gazebosim/gz-transport/docs/messages/messages.rst

 .. code-block:: cpp

     #include <chrono>
-    #include <string>
-    #include <thread>
+    #include <csignal>
     #include <ignition/transport.hh>
     #include "msgs/stringmsg.pb.h"

-    using namespace ignition;

     bool terminatePub = false;

     //////////////////////////////////////////////////
     /// \brief Function callback executed when a SIGINT or SIGTERM signals are
     /// captured.
-This is used to break the infinite loop that publishes
+This is used to break the infinite loop that publishes messages
-    /// messages and exit the program smoothly. void signal_handler(int _signal)
+    /// and exit the program smoothly.
+    void signal_handler(int _signal)
     {
       if (_signal == SIGINT || _signal == SIGTERM)